Executive Leadership

 Antiño R. Allen, Ph.D.

-Antiño R. Allen, Ph.D., is associate director of Diversity Initiatives at TRI, where he directs the Strategies for Training and Advancing Underrepresented Researchers (STARs) Program, an effort to foster more research from underrepresented minority faculty.
-The program is a collaboration between TRI and the UAMS Division of Diversity, Equity and Inclusion.
+Antiño R. Allen, Ph.D., is associate director of Pathway Initiatives at TRI, where he directs the Strategies for Training and Advancing Underrepresented Researchers (STARs) Program, an effort to foster more research from underrepresented faculty.
+The program is a collaboration between TRI and the Academic Pathways and Workforce Partnerships Program at UAMS.

 He also oversees educational grant opportunities available through TRI’s Clinical and Translational Science Award funded by the National Center for Advancing Translational Sciences at the National Institutes of Health.